 Currency: Chilean Peso

 Official Language: Spanish is the official language in Chile.

 Wi-Fi Availability: There are many ways to find free Wi-Fi access in Chile.
 You can find them in hotels, petrol stations, restaurants, and cafes.
 Most of these are concentrated in central Santiago area.

 Airport/s: The Comodoro Arturo Merino Benitez International Airport, also known as Santiago International Airport, is the main hub for international flights to and from Chile.

-Visa Required: There are 89 countries/jurisdictions that are visa-exempt and can therefore travel to Chile without visa for up to a 90-day stay.
-Meanwhile, passport holders from Mexico and Australia can enter Chile without visa for 90 days but have to secure the reciprocity fee upon arrival.
+Visa Required: There are 89 countries/jurisdictions that are visa-exempt and can, therefore, travel to Chile without a visa for up to a 90-day stay.
+Meanwhile, passport holders from Mexico and Australia can enter Chile without a visa for 90 days but have to secure the reciprocity fee upon arrival.
 Meanwhile, only diplomatic passport holders from countries like China, Dominican Republic, Egypt, India, Jordan, Philippines, Ukraine, Tunisia, and Vietnam (to name a few) are allowed visa-free travel to Chile.

 Driving: In Chile, you must drive on the right side of the road.